Ángel Cabrera (academic): Early life and education

+Career

 The World Economic Forum named Cabrera a Global Leader for Tomorrow in 2002, a Young Global Leader in 2005 and chairman of the Global Agenda Council for promoting entrepreneurship in 2008.
 He was named a Henry Crown Fellow by the Aspen Institute in 2008 and a Great Immigrant by Carnegie Corporation in 2017.
 He is a member of the Inter-American Dialogue and the Council on Foreign Relations.

-His paper with his wife, Elizabeth Cabrera, "Knowledge-sharing dilemmas" published in Organization Studies in 2002 has been cited more than 2,000 times.
-The paper presents a theory of why some people are more inclined than others to volunteer their expertise and ideas in shared repositories.
-The theory is based on the notion of social dilemmas in the provision of public goods.

 In 2014 he received an honorary degree from Miami-Dade College and in 2018 he received an honorary doctorate from Universidad Politécnica de Madrid.